microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDeviceTransitiveMemberOfByRef.md

 # New-MgDeviceTransitiveMemberOfByRef

 ## SYNOPSIS
-Groups that this device is a member of.
+Groups that the device is a member of.
 This operation is transitive.
 Supports $expand.